Senate committee hearing focuses on how to better protect police officers

 “Not a day goes by that it doesn’t cross my mind,” said Andersen.

 Andersen was alongside other officers, including Iowa State Patrol Sgt.
-Jim Smith, when a suspect barricaded himself in a house after fleeing from a traffic stop and assaulting an officer.
+Jim Smith, when a suspect barricade himself in a house after fleeing from a traffic stop and assaulting an officer.

 “He was waiting for us with a shotgun,” said Andersen.
 “He fired two shots, striking and killing Sgt.
 Smith.”